smcclab/smc-course/_workshops/05-networks-collaboration.md

 {:.diary-provocation-box}

-**Group AVD**: create a piece where every member controls a different aspect of the sound
+**Group AVD**: create a 3min piece where every member controls a different aspect of the sound (note the longer duration for group AVDs)

 {:.info-box}